pawelkn/xapi-rs/README.md

 ## Installation

-You can install xAPI using pip.
+You can install xAPI using cargo.
 Simply run the following command:

 ```shell
 cargo add xapi